eduvpn/documentation/FIREWALLD.md

 ### Zone

-Put your external interface, e.g. `eth0` in the `external` zone, which enables NAT.
+Put your external interface, e.g. `eth0` in the `external` zone, which enables NAT _and_ IP forwarding.
 If you are using [NetworkManager](https://wiki.gnome.org/Projects/NetworkManager/) on your server and the interface is managed by NetworkManager: